BeatrisIlieva/softuni-courseworks/README.md

     Upon logging in, users are greeted with personalized icons in the header.
 Clicking on the user icon redirects users to a new page where they can view and update personal information or delete the user profile.

+- Guest Users:

+    For users who are not logged in, the user icon redirects them to a new page that encourages them to register or log in.

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>

 ## Installation